dosco/graphjin/docs/website/docs/example.md

 ## Access the Super Graph UI

 The Super Graph web UI is used to build and test queries.
 It supports auto-completion which makes it easy to craft queries.
-Open your web broser and visit the below url.
+Open your web browser and visit the below url.

 [http://localhost:8080](http://localhost:8080)